 Another way is to ask for recommendations from friends and family, or you can use websites designed to help put you in touch with local tradespeople.

 Which?
 Trusted Traders is an endorsement scheme that recognises reputable local tradesmen and tradeswomen.
 This includes all kinds of home improvement professionals, from bathroom fitters, builders and electricians to gardeners, plumbers and home security experts.

-Which?
-Trusted Traders aims to raise standards for consumers by setting a benchmark that all traders need to meet before they can be endorsed.
-Only traders who meet our rigorous standards can become a Which?
-Trusted Trader.
+The scheme aims to raise standards for consumers by setting a benchmark that all traders need to meet before they can be endorsed.

-Adapting the home can be a big job that takes a lot of time and costs a lot of money.
-But however big or small the project, you want to be confident the work is done to a high standard and will stand the test of time.
+Adapting your home can be a big job that demands lots of time and money.
+But however big or small the project, you want to be confident the work is done to a high standard.

 If the work you’re getting done is designed to give you greater independence, security or safety at home – or if you’re arranging this for an older family member or friend – it’s even more important to find the right person to do the job.

 Endorsed traders have profiles on the Which?
 Trusted Traders website, which include their contact details, business websites, information about their business, pictures of their work and reviews from other users.
 The reviews are moderated for authenticity, and we welcome both positive and negative feedback.

 All Which?
 Trusted Traders are thoroughly assessed, which involves checking their references and qualifications.